 The Argument for Movement

 Trends across editorial news sites consider “sitting the new smoking,” but beyond the click-bait sound bytes even scientific literature sounds similar.
-A study entitled “Too Little Exercise and Too Much Sitting…” suggests that sitting can increase risks of cardiovascular disease, diabetes, and cancer.
+A study entitled “Too Little Exercise and Too Much Sitting…” suggests that sitting can increase risks of cardiovascular issues, diabetes, and cancer.

 All the chronic illnesses westerners struggle with, which certainly impact our cognitive performance and brain health, are directly correlated with movement.
 Exercise of all kinds (including walking) is associated with cognitive improvements.
 A Cochrane review of all the exercise literature in 2013 found that it can reduce symptoms of depression.
 Another study found aerobic exercise can increase executive function and memory formation.